AlexBeznos/simphi/README.md

   end
 end
 ```
-But to make `simphi` fully functional assets should be included
+But to make `simphi` fully functional, assets should be included

 ```js
 // app/assets/javascripts/application.js